dogrdon/uw_big_data_tech/course_3/project/notes.md

 #### Proto-approach

-- Use airflow to schedule grabbing from these once every 15 min
+- Use airflow (or NiFi) to schedule grabbing from these once every 15 min
 - write data of interest to Kafka topics
-- grab signal from line status text (?)
+- Grab signal from line status text - classify delay text (?)
 - Recieve data from kafka topics and store somewhere for analysis
 - Some kind of online model?
+- Some kind of flink MR on the GTFS data
+- Anything to do with the weather?
 - Analysis